krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 # Krateo Azure DevOps Provider KOG - Migration Guide

-This document provides a guide for migrating from Krateo Azure DevOps Provider "classic" resources to the new Krateo Azure DevOps Provider KOG resources.
+This document provides a guide for migrating from Krateo Azure DevOps Provider (classic) resources to the new Krateo Azure DevOps Provider KOG resources.

 Currently, the Krateo Azure DevOps Provider KOG supports the following resources:
 - `GitRepository`
 - `Pipeline`
 - `PipelinePermission`

-Therefore, currently, Krateo Azure DevOps Provider KOG **is not a drop-in replacement** for the Krateo Azure DevOps Provider "classic", but it is a new provider that supports a subset of resources.
+Therefore, currently, Krateo Azure DevOps Provider KOG **is not a drop-in replacement** for the Krateo Azure DevOps Provider (classic), but it is a new provider that supports a subset of resources.

 ## Summary